 Start each day with a quick review of the words you are working on with your class.
 Use word cards in a pocket chart for kids to read and match words with a picture.

-Over the next three days of the week, incorporate a variety of hands-on activities to help kids practice and build fluency with the word family.
-Use different activities as centers that students rotate through or that can be completed individually at their desks.
+Over the next three days of the week, incorporate various hands-on activities to help kids practice and build fluency with the word family.
+Use different activities as literacy centers that students rotate through or that can be completed individually at their desks.

 - Puzzles – Practice matching pictures with words, and build words one letter at a time with puzzle activities.
 These are great for kids to do independently during small groups!

 - Magnetic Letters – Have students use magnetic letters on drip pans to spell out the words.